tailwindlabs/designing-with-tailwindcss/03-building-a-responsive-navbar/02-toggling-the-navbar-links-on-mobile/README.md

-# 3.1 Laying out the elements with Flexbox
+# 3.2 Toggling the Navbar Links on Mobile

 This lesson is built as a simple [Vue CLI](https://cli.vuejs.org/) app to better represent how a real-world project might be set up.